amd/HPCTrainingDock/README.md

 exit
 ```

-Then, update your bashrc:
+Then, update your `.bashrc`:

 ```bash
 source ~/.bashrc
 ```

-To see what version of Julia can be installed do:
+To see what versions of `Julia` can be installed do:

 ```bash
 juliaup list